Easy to Use

 Autopsy was designed to be an end-to-end platform with modules that come with it out of the box and others that are available from third-parties.
 Some of the modules provide:

-- Timeline Analysis - Graphical event viewing interface.
+- Timeline Analysis - Advanced graphical event viewing interface (video tutorial included).

 - Hash Filtering - Flag known bad files and ignore known good.